WTB goes big and light with new tires, rims and saddle

 The brand hasn’t forgotten how to make light things, either – it’s also releasing two new carbon fiber rims and a featherweight saddle.

 Spearheading the collection for this season is the new Ci24 carbon rim, which will be offered in both 27.5in (414g) and 29in (420g) diameters.

-According to WTB product manager Chris Feucht, the draw of the new rim isn’t its weight but rather the apparently noticeably snappier and more responsive feel that comes as a result of its extra stiffness compared to an aluminium hoop.
+According to WTB product manager Chris Feucht, the draw of the new rim isn’t its weight but rather the apparently noticeably snappier and more responsive feel that comes as a result of its extra stiffness compared to an aluminum hoop.

 Retail price is far from cheap at US$550 but given that it costs 45 percent less than Enve’s M60 Forty, it’s a relative bargain.
 Target availability is set for June.

-Asym aluminium rims
+Asym aluminum rims

 As the name suggests, these feature asymmetrical cross-sections to help even out the spoke tension from side to side – and in fact, the offset in the widest version is so generous that many complete wheels will actually use the same spoke lengths on both sides.